 Shoot blight is common on young, succulent growth, so avoid excessive nitrogen fertilizers.
 Control insects with piercing and sucking mouthparts to avoid transmission of shoot blight infections.

 Fire Blight can be a difficult disease to control.
-Good watering and fertilization practices, as well as attention to insect control will give your trees a fighting chance if they are infected with the Fire Blight bacterium.
+Proper watering and fertilization practices, as well as attention to insect control will give your trees a fighting chance if they are infected with the Fire Blight bacterium.